Day 1: Dublin – Glendalough – Kilkenny Castle – Dunmore East

 Day 9: Belfast – Dublin

-*Seats on this coach tour are offered as part of our “Recommended” range, operated by the best local tour and activity providers in Ireland.
-Our Dublin based travel insiders select only the market leaders on any given route.
+*Seats on this coach tour are offered as part of our “Travel Agency” range, operated by the best local tour and activity providers in Ireland.
+Our Dublin based travel insiders select only the market leaders in any given niche / on any given route.
+Read more about our offering here.
+Whilst the ground outlined will be covered, tours can operate in either direction.

 Cost per passenger